 169.345 Parking privilege for physically disabled.

 Subdivision 1.
-Scope of privilege. (a) A vehicle that prominently displays the certificate authorized by this section or that bears license plates issued under section 168.021, may be parked by or solely for the benefit of a physically disabled person:
+Scope of privilege. (a) A motor vehicle that prominently displays the certificate authorized by this section or that bears disability plates issued under section 168.021 may be parked by or solely for the benefit of a physically disabled person:

 (1) in a designated parking space for disabled persons, as provided in section 169.346;